Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 Whatever you apply to, you look far more professional if you:

-- Share a single, updatable link to your deck, product video, and metrics.
+- Share a single, updatable link to your deck, product video, and metrics — using link management so you never resend URLs.

 - Gate sensitive docs behind lightweight NDAs or passcodes.

-- See who actually opened your materials before the interview.
+- See who actually opened your materials before the interview — with page-level analytics.

-That's exactly what Peony gives you: a clean, branded data room with version control, analytics, and sensible security using identity-bound access, so every application link you send feels like it came from a later-stage team.
+That's exactly what Peony (free, $0) gives you: a clean, branded data room with version control, engagement analytics, and sensible security using identity-bound access, so every application link you send feels like it came from a later-stage team.
+See also: how to send a pitch deck to investors.

 Ranked loosely by brand weight + check size + how often serious founders bring them up.